§1000.38 Appendix D—Revised Definition of an SEC Client

 Washington, D.C.
 20549

-The SEC has indicated that member firms may satisfy the SECPS notification requirements by faxing a copy of the SECPS letter to the SEC-Office of the Chief Accountant (202-942-9656; Attn: SECPS Letter File/Mail Stop 9-5).
-A copy of the fax log should be retained by the sender as documentation of timely filing and a back-up copy of the letter should be sent by regular mail to the SEC.
-The SEC strongly encourages sending the notification letter by fax and will accept the date of the fax as the notification date.
-If a fax transmission is not available, alternatively, by order of preference, the SECPS notification letter may be sent to the SEC via (1) U.S. Postal Service overnight delivery, (2) commercial overnight courier, or (3) certified mail, "return receipt requested".
+The SEC has indicated that member firms may satisfy the SECPS notification requirements by emailing a copy of the SECPS letter to the SEC-Office of the Chief Accountant (SECPSletters@sec.gov).
+A copy of the email should be retained by the sender as documentation of timely filing.
+The SEC strongly encourages sending the notification letter by email to SECPSletters@sec.gov.
+The SEC staff will accept the date the email is received as the notification date.
+If email transmission is not available, alternatively, by order of preference, the SECPS notification letter may be sent to the SEC via (1) fax to (202) 772-9252, (2) U.S. Postal Service overnight delivery, (3) commercial overnight courier, or (4) certified mail, "return receipt requested."

-The exact name of the registrant, the Commission File Number as it appears on the cover page of the Form 10-K, and the complete SEC address, as shown above, should be used in the letter and on the envelope.
-If the cessation of the client-auditor relationship affects multiple SEC registrants (e.g., a parent with publicly-registered subsidiaries, series of mutual funds), the exact name of each registrant and each Commission File Number should be set forth in the SECPS letter.
+The exact name of the registrant and the Commission File Number as it appears on the cover page of the Form 10-K should be used in the email.
+If the cessation of the client-auditor relationship affects multiple SEC registrants (e.g., a parent with publicly-registered subsidiaries, series of mutual funds), the exact name of each registrant and each Commission File Number should be set forth in the SECPS email.

 .45 Appendix K—SECPS Member Firms With Foreign Associated Firms That Audit SEC Registrants